-So wait–I just said that there aren’t any go-to brands.
+So wait–I said before that there aren’t any go-to brands.
 That’s true, but I’ve had consistent experiences with brands for specific types of garments.
-Since people ask me this type of stuff, I’m adding it here.
+Since people ask me about this type of stuff, I’m adding my opinions here.

-Love the super soft nappa leather.
-I haven’t seen any other sneakers that are nice as these.
-Sneaker heads–correct me if I’m wrong!
+Love these super soft nappa leather sneakers.
+I haven’t seen any other that are as sleek and nice as these.

-The vegetable-tanned leather is thick and sturdy and feels like it will last for decades.
+These vegetable-tanned leather bags are thick and sturdy and feels like it will last for decades.
 Sure the smooth, thin lambskin of a Celine bag is nice, but sometimes you want a bag you don’t have to baby as much.

 Should You Buy Higher Quality Clothes?